Michael Nesmith: Return to the Monkees

 Nesmith did not participate in the Monkees' 20th anniversary reunion, due to contractual obligations with his production company, but he did appear during an encore with the three other Monkees at the Greek Theatre on September 7, 1986.
 In a 1987 interview for Nick Rocks, Nesmith stated, "When Peter called up and said 'we're going to go out, do you want to go?'
 I was booked.
 But, if you get to L.A., I'll play."
+One of his sons auditioned for New Monkees but was not chosen.

 Nesmith next joined his fellow Monkees for the 1986 "Monkees Christmas Medley" video for MTV appearing throughout dressed/disguised as Santa Claus until the finale, when he revealed his identity to all.

 "The question I am most often asked is 'how does it feel to be up with the guys after all this time?'
 Well, it's a mixture of feelings and all of them are good.
 But the one that comes to mind is the feeling of profound gratitude."

 — Michael Nesmith, speaking about being part of The Monkees at the Hollywood Walk of Fame Star award in 1989.

 In 1989, Nesmith reunited with the other members of the Monkees: Micky Dolenz, Peter Tork, and Davy Jones.
 Prior to the official kickoff of The Monkees '89 tour (on July 1 in Winnipeg, Manitoba, Canada) all four Monkees gathered in Los Angeles, California, making two live radio appearances (KLOS-FM: The Mark and Brian Show on June 28 and KIIS Radio on June 30) to promote their reunion concert at the Universal Amphitheatre on July 9, 1989.
 The following day, all four band members were in attendance as the Monkees received a Hollywood Walk of Fame star.

 In 1995, Nesmith again reunited with the Monkees to record their studio album (and first to feature all four since Head in 1968), titled Justus, released in 1996.
 He also wrote and directed a Monkees reunion television special, Hey, Hey, It's the Monkees.
 To support the reunion, Nesmith, Jones, Dolenz, and Tork briefly toured the UK in 1997.
 The UK tour was the last time all four Monkees performed as a group.